-All four are part of what some in Brussels describe as an ongoing smokescreen by a privately-owned Swiss security firm, SICPA, as it pulls out all the stops to win a public tender for Europe’s track and trace system, potentially worth tens of millions of taxpayers’ money.
+All four are part of what some in Brussels describe as an ongoing effort by a privately-owned Swiss security firm, SICPA, as it pulls out all the stops to win public tenders for an upcoming track and trace system, potentially worth tens of millions of taxpayers’ money.

 Banknotes printed with SICPA’s security ink already line the wallets of most Europeans – making their power and connections to the upper echelons of the EU unquestionable.
-The company provides ‘secure global traceability solutions’, though not without a reputation for dodgy dealings, in Brazil and Kenya.
+The company provides ‘secure global traceability solutions’, though not without press reports of a reputation for questionable dealings, in Brazil and Kenya, which the company rejects.
 The Commission is putting the final touches to a system to combat cigarette smuggling by tracking it from A to Z and tracing such products should they fall into the wrong hands.

-Despite its renowned and existing contracts, SICPA remains a company without a single representative accredited on the EU’s Transparency Register.
+Despite its renowned and existing contracts, and despite having 6 people listed as involved in the EU interest representation of the company, SICPA remains a company without a single representative accredited for access to the European Parliament on the register.
 But is the company lobbying by fair means?
 The answer lies with our Franco-Swiss alliance, a quartet of characters acting rather unsubtly in favour of SICPA both on the sidelines, and inside the core of Europe’s policy-making process.

 Gilles Pargneaux is an MEP, Vice-Chair of the Health Committee and Chairman of the working group on tobacco interference.
 In this capacity, he has hosted numerous gatherings rolling out the red carpet not just for SICPA chiefs, but for former company and trade associations with close ties to SICPA, an issue not unnoticed by Euractiv.

 On 2 March this year, Mr. Pargneaux hosted a working group on track and trace, and the only industry supplier invited was SICPA, as well as some of the service providers in its circle of friends – despite there being plenty of other providers on the market who may have advocated for different approaches.
-During this meeting, SICPA allies could cosy up to Commission decision-maker Dr. Andrzej Rys from DG SANTE.
+During this meeting, SICPA allies could network with Commission decision-maker Dr. Andrzej Rys from DG SANTE.

 Even stranger than fiction is the involvement of a certain Pauline Delpech, daughter of the singer Michel Delpech, who appears to have campaigned on SICPA’s behalf since 2013.